Luís de Camões: Journey to the East

-He traveled aboard the carrack São Bento, belonging to the fleet of Fernão Álvares Cabral, which left the Tagus on March 24, 1553.
-During the trip he passed through the regions where Vasco da Gama had sailed, faced a storm in the Cape of Good Hope Cabo da Boa Esperança where the three other ships in the fleet were lost, and landed in Goa in 1554.
-Soon he enlisted in the service of the viceroy D. Afonso de Noronha and fought in the expedition against the king of Chembé (or "da Pimenta").
+He traveled aboard the carrack São Bento, belonging to the fleet of Fernão Álvares Cabral, which left the Tagus on 24 March 1553.
+During the trip he passed through the regions where Vasco da Gama had sailed, faced a storm in the Cape of Good Hope where the three other ships in the fleet were lost, and landed in Goa in 1554.
+Soon he enlisted in the service of the viceroy Afonso de Noronha and fought in the expedition against the king of Chembé (or "da Pimenta").
 In 1555, Noronha's successor D. Pedro Mascarenhas ordered Manuel de Vasconcelos to fight the Moors in the Red Sea.
 Camões accompanied him, but the squadron did not find the enemy and went to winter in Ormuz, in the Persian Gulf.

 Probably at this time he had already started writing Os Lusíadas.
 When he returned to Goa in 1556, he met D. Francisco Barreto in the government, and composed for him the "Auto de Filodemo", which suggests that Barreto looked upon Camões with favor.
 The early biographers, however, differ about Camões' relations with that ruler.
 At the same time, an anonymous satire criticizing the prevalence of immorality and corruption, which was attributed to Camões, also was published.
 Since satires were condemned by the Ordinances of King Manuel, Camões would have been arrested for that.
 But it has also been hypothesized that the arrest was actually for debts that Camões had incurred.
 It is possible that he remained in prison until 1561, and that he may have been convicted of additional offenses before then.
 At any rate, when D. Francisco Coutinho assumed the governorship of India, Camões was released and came under that man's employ and protection.
 He was appointed to the position of Superintendent for the Dead and Missing for Macau in 1562, serving de facto from 1563 until 1564 or 1565.
 At that time, Macau was a trading post still in formation and almost uninhabited.
 Tradition says that there he wrote part of Os Lusíadas in a cave, which later was named after him.